privacy-tech-lab/gpc-web-crawler/gpc-analysis-extension/README_ARCHITECTURE.md

 3. `storage.js`

-The background folder has an `analysis` folder that builds analysis mode.
+The background folder has an `analysis` folder that contains scripts used to analyze sites.

 ### `src/background/analysis`